 I was delighted to watch, on one occasion, a single bird circling perhaps 50 feet above the surface of the water.
 Then, with clear intent, the eagle focused on a singular disturbance on the calm water.
 Extending both legs then talons forward, it swooped down and captured a fairly large redfish from the river.
 Wow!

 While it is not unusual for me to see eagles, I rarely see this behavior in our area.
 To the best of my knowledge, eagles prefer carrion, or dead stuff.
-Researching this, I learned that eagles prefer live quarry during mating season and in the off-season become rather lazy and shift their diet to carrion.
+Researching this, I learned that eagles prefer live quarry during mating season.
+In the off-season become rather lazy and shift their diet to carrion.
 Learn something new every day!

 Written by Capt.
-Patte Ranney, Outside Hilton Head, which for over 30 years, has provided personalized adventures for all ages, from kayak, fishing, nature and dolphin tours to kid’s camps, history excursions, family outings and stand-up paddle boarding.
-“The Island’s outdoor outfitter” also offers an outstanding selection of clothing, gear and accessories for men, women and children at the flagship store in the Plaza at Shelter Cove and a second location in Palmetto Bluff.
-For more information, call (843) 686-6996 or go to outsidehiltonhead.com.
+Patte Ranney.
+Outside Hilton Head has provided personalized adventures for over 30 years.
+Offering kayak, fishing, nature and dolphin tours to kid’s camps, history excursions, family outings and stand-up paddleboarding.
+“The Island’s outdoor outfitter” also offers an outstanding selection of clothing and gear for men, women and children at their store in the Plaza at Shelter Cove.
+For more information, call 843-686-6996 or go to outsidehiltonhead.com.